aluchies/blocks/README.md

        [3, 4]])
 ```

-The corners of a `Block` are included
+The vertices of a `Block` are included

 ```
 >>>block.vertices